olech2412/EssensGetter/README.md

 ```bash
 pip install requests-html
 ```
-4. Create a new file called "recievers.txt" and put the names and email addresses of the recipients in it.
+4. Create a new file called "receivers.txt" and put the names and email addresses of the recipients in it.
    1. Note that you have to enter the name first and then the email address
-   2. Name and email address have to be in a spereated line
+   2. Name and email address have to be in a seperated line
-   3. Dont leave whitespaces between the lines
+   3. Don't leave whitespaces between the lines
    4. For example:
    ```
       Emil